 Life is Sweet reminds us of the value of love.
 The family members eating around the table in this painting are content with the meager meal of sweet potatoes, salad and bread.
-The focus is on communication and sharing with each other kind and supportive words.
+The focus is on communication and sharing with each with kind and supportive words.
 Having the financial means to serve a fatted calf does not guarantee that you will be happy or have love.
 NOTHING really makes up for a lack of love.
-When you have love, life is sweet.
+When you have love, and model love like Jesus, life is sweet.

 The Virtuous Woman

-Proverbs 31 gives us a poetic metaphor about a wife with noble (virtuous) character.
-It says that she brings her husband good all the day of her life She is not afraid of work.
+Proverbs 31, penned by King Lemuel, gives us a poetic metaphor about a wife with noble (virtuous) character.
+It says that she brings her husband good all the day of her life and is not afraid of work.
 She gets up in the morning and gets things done.
 She is generous with her time and resources and has the grace to help others.
 She is educated about the world as well as the business world and has confidence in her decisions.
 She also knows her worth.
 She takes care of herself spiritually and physically so that she is able to take care of others.
 Her greatest strength is her wisdom.
 She is wise to the ways of the world but lives by the wisdom of God and fears the Lord.